 Billed as the “Ultimate Canadian Christmas” and running for over 25 years, the Dundarave Festival of Lights is a fairly quiet and peaceful winter holiday festival on weekdays.
 It’s a nice place to visit any time over the winter holiday season, but especially interesting on Saturdays when there is free live music and other activities.

-As many as 55,000 people turn out to celebrate the season and admire the festival’s Christmas trees and holiday decorations over the course of the month.
+As many as 55,000 people turn out to celebrate the season and admire the festival’s Christmas trees and holiday decorations throughout the event’s month-long run.
 It’s a great community event!

 North Shore Christmas Activities